 While the debate over cloud computing is long over, there are still plenty of questions surrounding how an organization institutes the cloud into their business.
 Is public, private, or a hybrid solution the best solution?
 As one might expect, there isn’t a single answer: Cloud computing is not a one-size-fits-all project.
 Granted, some of the biggest buzz these days is around public clouds – after all, they have massive resource pools and seem to have features that are constantly released or updated.

 Yet, despite the extensive options that public clouds can offer, they aren’t always the right tools for the job at hand.
 While it’s easy to assume that a cloud giant can fulfill all the needs of a business, there are some particular (and not uncommon) use cases where a private cloud environment outshines its’ public partner.
-Below, we detail five of the more common and resonant use cases where a private cloud is a better option for businesses looking to move towards cloud computing.
+Below, we detail five of the more common and resonant use cases where a managed private cloud is a better option for businesses looking to move towards cloud computing.

-Lower Cost With Predictable Needs
+1. Lower Cost with Predictable Needs

 While cost is often thought of as a reason not to go to the private cloud route, it can actually be cheaper in comparison to public clouds in some use cases.
 This is commonly the case for organizations whose storage and workload needs are unlikely to undergo significant changes – in otherwise, predictable and repeatable instances.